hcengineering/huly-docs/src/content/docs/getting-started/create-project.md

 **Make private**: Toggle whether you'd like this Project to be visible only to members.

-**Default assignee for issues**: Select a member who you'd like to be assigned issues by default.
+**Default assignee for Issues**: Select a member who you'd like to be assigned Issues by default.
 You will only be able select from members who have been added to this project.
-For more on assigning issues, see **INSERT LINK**.

-**Default issue status**: Select the status all new issues should default to when they are created.
-For more on issue statuses, see **INSERT LINK**.
+**Default Issue status**: Select the status all new Issues should default to when they are created.

 **Members**: Select all members for this project.